 - Experiment and Learn.

-Ultimately, DevOps enables companies to deliver better software, faster by improving flow, shortening and amplifying feedback loops, fostering a culture of continuous improvement and continuous development.
+Ultimately, DevOps enables companies to deliver better software faster by improving flow, shortening and amplifying feedback loops, and fostering a culture of continuous improvement and development.

 Conclusion – DevOps Principles

-Lastly, a conclusion can be made saying that focus to be kept should be DevOps only it will help and shape an organization with a transformation based on time-space trade-off required for integrating business, process, event processor by creating a complex application.
+Lastly, a conclusion can be made saying that the focus to be kept should be DevOps only.
+Creating a complex application will help shape an organization with a transformation based on the time-space trade-off required for integrating business, process, and event processors.